architjain/ws-lambda-at-edge/README.md

 In this workshop you will learn how you can use Lambda@Edge to extend functionality of your web-application or a website.

-TBD: architecture diagram here

 Region | Button
 ------------ | -------------
 us-east-1 | [![Launch stack in us-east-1](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=WsLambdaAtEdgeAlienCards&templateURL=https://s3.amazonaws.com/ws-lambda-at-edge/bootstrap/cfn-template.json)

-TBD: what will be created with by CloudFormation

 ## Lab 1 - Security